Sometimes a place speaks to you. Sometimes it whispers. During a hike in Mt. Rainier it—or rather, a deer—called to me: this is where you belong.

 For food, bring plenty of snacks—both savory and sweet so that you have options.
 I like to pack dried sunflower seeds and chickpeas or Impossible Jerky.
 Remember not to take anything you don’t like, otherwise you won’t enjoy it and it adds extra weight.
 Also, avoid eating one large meal as it can make you feel sluggish afterward, and it doesn’t keep your energy levels consistent.
 Ultimately, when you start to feel drained or find yourself lagging, take a moment to stop and have a little something.

-Dogs and other pets are prohibited on all trails in the park.
+Dogs and other pets are prohibited on all hiking trails in Mt.
+Rainier.
 To help protect the wildlife, leave your pup, and felines, at home.
 You can learn more about Mount Rainier’s pet policies here.

 As a guide and someone who loves nature, I am strict at following the rules: the Leave No Trace principles are no exception.
 Everything you pack in, make sure to pack it out, ultimately leaving the area better than how you found it.